 Medicaid DSH Cuts

-- It also clarifies the definition of total hospital cost and specifies state data submission requirements.
+- It also clarifies the definition of total hospital costs and specifies state data submission requirements.

 - It also adjusts the weighting of certain factors required in the methodology by the Affordable Care Act.

-- Budgeted 2019 capital surveys, submitted September 2018 were incorporated into the January 2019 notice rates.
+- Budgeted 2019 capital surveys, submitted in September 2018 were incorporated into the January 2019 notice rates.

 - The 2017-2019 budget to actual capital reconciliations are still open.
 (See below for additional capital information)

 - 2% Hospital Investment.
 The 2018-2019 enacted state budget established a Health Care Transformation Fund.
-A portion of these funds has been allocated to hospitals to provide 2% investment on all the operating components of the Medicaid Inpatient rates.
-For those hospitals where the estimated annual Medicaid impact from the 2% operating investment is less than $75,000, lump sum payments may be issued for $75,000 per year.
-The rate sheets will indicate those hospitals that are eligible for lump sum payments versus 2%.
+A portion of these funds has been allocated to hospitals to provide a 2% investment on all the operating components of the Medicaid Inpatient rates.
+For those hospitals where the estimated annual Medicaid impact from the 2% operating investment is less than $75,000, lump-sum payments may be issued for $75,000 per year.
+The rate sheets will indicate those hospitals that are eligible for lump-sum payments versus 2%.

 - A Minimum Wage adjustment was added to the Medicaid rates for minimum wage increases.
 The rates were adjusted based on wage survey data that was submitted and attested to by hospitals.
 Facilities who failed to complete the survey will receive the adjustment based on their facilities 2016 ICR and as such this may result in no additional payment.